Trending Topics

 Working a 24-hour shift can be a great thing, just as much as it can be a bad thing.
 Speaking from experience, I really enjoyed my “me time” by being away from home for days on end.
 Coming back home, however, I was often presented with an “unloading” of lists, tasks, updates and needs, all from just one or two days of being away.
 We make ourselves absent physically, which can easily spiral into emotionally.

-There’s something to be said about working 9-5.
+There’s something to be said about working a 9-to-5.
 Yes, it equates to more calendar days worked, but it also equates to being home every single night.
-In a household that relies on being present, being absent can certainly take its toll.
+In the majority of households that rely on being present, absensce can certainly take its toll.

 Having said all of that, make time to talk with your partner, spouse, children; to actually converse with them.
 Pet your dogs, play with your kids, and don’t lose sight of the fact that they are more important than your work, even if work consumes more of your time.